freeCodeCamp/chapter/CONTRIBUTING.md

 [Download and Install PostgreSQL](https://www.postgresql.org/download/).
 Then create a database, add the DB name and credentials to `.env`.
 If using remote database change `DB_URL` in `.env` to the URL provided by your remote database provider.

-Make sure to set `IS_DOCKER=` in `.env` to blank.
-Then, run `npm run both` to start the api-server and client-server:
+Make sure to set `IS_DOCKER=` to blank in the `.env` file in your project's root directory.

+Run `npm run both` to start the api-server and client-server:

-Initially the DB will be empty.
-Now, to seed it with sample data, run `yarn db:reset`.
+<details><summary>Step 3 - Prepare the Database for Development</summary>
+Initially, the database may be empty or need to be recreated.

+See the [Initializing the Database](#initializing-the-database) section, below, before continuing to the next step in this section.
 </details>

-<details><summary>Step 3 - View the Running Application</summary>
+<details><summary>Step 4 - View the Running Application</summary>
 Once the app has started you should be able to pull up these URLs in your web browser:

 * Main client website - `http//:localhost:3000`